philterd/philter/docs/docs/policies/ignoring_specific_information.md

 # Ignoring Specific Information

-Phileas can optionally ignore a list of terms and prevent those terms from being redacted.
+Philter can optionally ignore a list of terms and prevent those terms from being redacted.
 For example, if the name `John Smith` is being redacted and you do not want it to be redacted, you can add `John Smith` to an ignore list.
-Each time Phileas identifies sensitive information it will check the ignore lists to see if the sensitive information is to be ignored.
+Each time Philter identifies sensitive information it will check the ignore lists to see if the sensitive information is to be ignored.

-> Phileas can ignore terms and patterns per-policy, meaning each policy can have its own unique list of terms or patterns to ignore.
+> Philter can ignore terms and patterns per-policy, meaning each policy can have its own unique list of terms or patterns to ignore.

 ## Ignore Lists